Heat Maps

 });

-After applyHeatMapMaterials has painted the model, paintHeatMapPoint mutates one mesh's heat-map texture in place — useful for "splat sensor readings as they arrive" or for letting the user mark up a heat map interactively.
+After applyHeatMapMaterials has painted the model, paintHeatMapPoint mutates one mesh's heat-map texture in place.

 const result = paintHeatMapPoint({